 Mixing is the most crucial part of creating your music to a whole new level.
-You might have a bad recording, but you can turn it into a beautiful one with proper mixing.
+You might have a bad recording, but you can turn it into a beautiful one with proper mix by following few mixing tips.

 Mixing music requires technical knowledge about audio signal flow, using DAW (Digital Audio Workstation) software and signal processors.
 At the same time, artistic ability and creativity will determine what tool to use when and where.

-In this article, I have compiled a list of the best tips to come up with a great audio mix.
+In this article, I have compiled a list of the best mixing tips to come up with a great audio mix.
 These techniques work for almost any commercial music genre: pop, rap, rock, electronica, orchestra, country, and so on.
+So, let’s start with our mixing tips list.

 You may need to mix ten to twenty or more audio tracks into a single piece of music.
 I like to arrange them in the serial number.
 Start with the rhythm first.
 Drums and percussions will maintain the rhythm throughout the music.